Published May 13, 2022

 To stretch triceps, try this stretch:

-Bring the left elbow straight up while bending your arm.
+2. Bring the right elbow straight up while slowly bending your arm.

-Grab the left elbow with the right hand, and gently pull elbow toward the head.
+3. Grab the right elbow with the left hand, and gently pull elbow toward the head and right ear.

 To stretch chest muscles, try this: